MicrosoftDocs/azure-docs-powershell/azps-9.0.0/Az.Resources/Remove-AzRoleDefinition.md

 The role to be deleted is specified using the Id property of the role.
 Delete will fail if there are existing role assignments made to the custom role.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.resources/remove-azroledefinition) for up-to-date information.

 ## SYNTAX

 ### RoleDefinitionIdParameterSet (Default)